-A substantial portion of the Company's revenue is derived from sales through its logistics provider, Wintech Microelectronics Co., Ltd., or Wintech, which serves as its non-exclusive sales representative in all of Asia other than Japan, and through one large direct ODM customer, Chicony Electronics Co., Ltd., or Chicony.
-Termination of the relationship with these two customers could result in a temporary or permanent loss of revenue and obligation to repurchase unsold product.
+A substantial portion of the Company's revenue is derived from sales through its logistics provider, Wintech Microelectronics Co., Ltd., or Wintech, which serves as its non-exclusive sales representative in Asia other than Japan, and through one large direct ODM customer, Chicony Electronics Co., Ltd., or Chicony.
+Termination of the relationships with these two customers could result in a temporary or permanent loss of revenue and obligation to repurchase unsold product.
 Furthermore, any credit issues from these two customers could impair their abilities to make timely payment to the Company.
-See Note 11 for additional information regarding concentration with these two customers.
+See Note 12 for additional information regarding concentration with these two customers.

-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and accounts receivable.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash, cash equivalents, marketable securities and accounts receivable.
 The Company maintains its cash primarily in checking and money market accounts with reputable financial institutions.
 Cash deposits held with these financial institutions may exceed the amount of insurance provided on such deposits.
 The Company has not experienced any material losses on deposits of its cash.
+The cash equivalents and marketable securities consist primarily of money market funds, asset-backed securities, commercial paper and debt securities of corporations which management assesses to be high credit quality, in order to limit the exposure of each investment.
 The Company does not hold or issue financial instruments for trading purposes.